China–Japan relations: 1980s

+1990s

+Emperor Akihito and CCP General Secretary Jiang Zemin on 7 April 1992.

+In 1990, Japan became the first member of the G7 to restore high level relations with China.
+On 10 August 1991, Japanese Prime Minister Toshiki Kaifu became the first among major developed Western countries to visit Beijing.
+On 6 April 1992, General Secretary of the Chinese Communist Party Jiang Zemin visited Japan.
 In October 1992, Japanese emperor Akihito visited China, the first visit to China by a Japanese emperor.
 The visit marked a significant improvement in the relationship.

-Relations were further improved when Prime Minister Tomiichi Murayama issued the Murayama Statement in August 1995, in which he apologised for the Japan's actions during World War II, an act that was highly appreciated in China.
+Relations were further improved when Prime Minister Tomiichi Murayama visited China in May 1995, where he visited the Marco Polo Bridge and the Museum of the War of Chinese People's Resistance Against Japanese Aggression, the first Japanese prime minister to do so.
+He also issued the Murayama Statement in August 1995, in which he apologised for the Japan's actions during World War II, an act that was highly appreciated in China.
+On 29 August, the Japanese government protested China's nuclear test and announced the freezing of government loan aid to China.

 Bilateral structural change developed during the late 1990s to 2004.
 Japan had been investing in China during the early 1990s, and trade decreased during the late 1990s, but resurged at the millennium.
 The resurgence might have been because of the prospect of China becoming a part of the World Trade Organization (WTO).
 China and Japan engaged in moderate bilateral cooperation throughout the 1990s and 2000s.
 Continuing the bilateral cooperation on environmental matters that began in the late 1980s, the Sino-Japanese Friendship Centre for Environmental Protection was established in 1996.
+In 1998, Jiang Zemin visited Japan, where the two nations announced a "friendly cooperative partnership dedicated to peace and development".

 21st century

 2000s

+Japanese Prime Minister Junichiro Koizumi visited Beijing in October 2001, where he visited the Marco Polo Bridge and the Museum of the War of Chinese People's Resistance Against Japanese Aggression, expressing remorse and apology for Japan's history of aggression against China.
+However, Koizumi later undertook six visits to the Yasukuni Shrine during his six years as Prime Minister of Japan damaging the relationship.
+Trade increased during this time, leading to the coining of the phrase "cold politics, hot economics".